JaspreetKhela/service-robot/README.md

 1. **Setting up your development environment and background story.
 Install a free mobile emulator/simulator (e.g., Android SDK emulator, the Opera Mobile emulator, etc.) for this course.**

-Here is a screenshot of a locally-installed smartphone emulator (in [Android Studio](https://developer.android.com/studio)):
+Here is a screenshot of a locally-installed Android device emulator (in [Android Studio](https://developer.android.com/studio)):
 <img width="1437" alt="Screen Shot 2021-10-15 at 10 52 36 PM" src="https://user-images.githubusercontent.com/80941606/137570951-2be7b5a7-ce4f-4894-b6df-8c29f9103587.png">

 2. **Referring to what we discuss in the online session, write a story about your social/service/cloud robot for the course project.
 Describe your story in 300-400 words.**